“It’s All Immaterial”—A Short Story

 And there it was, the answer he never expected.

 Three months to live and nothing can be done.
-He could start chemotherapy, but as his doctor said: “It may extend your life for a few months, however, it’s going to be miserable.
+He could start chemotherapy, but as his doctor said: “It may extend your life for a few months, but it’s going to be miserable.
 Chemotherapy may just make your last few months unbearable.
 I’m sorry.”

 He could feel eyes on him, lots of eyes.